 - Be alert.
 Look well ahead and watch for any debris on the road.
 High winds can cause debris to litter the highway or can even throw debris directly into your path.
 By looking ahead you give yourself more time to react to road hazards.

-- Do not use cruise control.
-You can maintain maximum control of the gas pedal when unpredictable gusts of wind occur.
+- Not using cruise control.
+You can maintain maximum control of the accelerator (gas) pedal when unpredictable gusts of wind occur.

 - Be proactive.
 Wait for the storm to blow over.
 It may be safer to pull over and take a break.